Sequential attractors in combinatorial threshold-linear networks

 Figure~\ref{fig:cyclic-generalizations-cartoon} provides a simple visual summary of the different architectures generalizing the cyclic union, together with the main results on their fixed point supports.

 We conjecture that the backwards direction of the statement in Theorem~\ref{thm:sa-dir-cycle} also holds, yielding an if and only if characterization of the fixed point supports.

-\begin{conjecture} Let $G$ be a directional cycle whose components form a simply-added partition $\{\tau_1| \cdots|\tau_N\}$.
+\begin{conjecture} Let $G$ be a directional cycle whose components form a simply-embedded partition $\{\tau_1| \cdots|\tau_N\}$.
 Then In other words, $\FP(G)$ consists of all possible unions of (nonempty) component fixed point supports taking exactly one per component. \end{conjecture}

-If the conjecture is true, then $\FP(G)$ for a simply-added directional cycle is identical to that of the cyclic union with the same component subgraphs.
-While we cannot prove this conjecture in general, we can prove it in the special case where all the component subgraphs are a special type of graph called {\it core motifs}.
-This is the content of Theorem~\ref{thm:dir-cycle-core}, below.
-But first we must define core motifs.
+If the conjecture is true, then $\FP(G)$ for a simply-embedded directional cycle is identical to that of the cyclic union with the same component subgraphs.
+While we cannot prove this conjecture in general, we have observed that it holds in computational analyses of over 10,000 simply-embedded directional cycles.
+For example, Figure~\ref{fig:dir-cycle-sa} shows a larger example of a cyclic union and a simply-embedded directional cycle on the same component subgraphs, and $\FP(G)$ is identical for both networks.
+Figure~\ref{fig:dir-cycle-sa} also shows an attractor for each network, and we see that the dynamics are qualitatively the same between the cyclic union and the simply-embedded directional cycle.
+Interestingly, the activity of the simply-embedded directional cycle is significantly slower (see the differing time axes), with a period approximately twice as long as that of the perfect cyclic union.